jcasts/yak/README.txt

 Session is the length of time in seconds that Yak will remember the master password:
-  :session: 30
+  :session : 30

 If using sessions is not desired and you want to enter the master password every time, set:
-  :session: false
+  :session : false

 Always set the password by default, use:
-  :password: plain_text_password
+  :password : plain_text_password

 Turn off password confirmation prompts when a new password is entered:
-  :confirm_prompt: false
+  :confirm_prompt : false

 == Usage